Skip Navigation

 • risk intervention to prevent an incident from occurring while reducing the need for incident response; and

-• emergency response for immediate and reactionary responses that involve a sense of urgency.
+• incident response for immediate and reactionary responses that involve a sense of urgency.

 In addition to the Provincial CSWB Framework, Halton’s CSWB Indicator Framework is organized into three domains: